-Penalty notices changed in September 2024.
+Penalty notices are changing from September 2024 -

 The threshold is now 10 sessions of unauthorised absence in a rolling period of 10 school weeks.
-For further information please use the link for Milton Keynes Council: School attendance | Milton Keynes City Council

 A school week means any week in which there is at least one school session.
 This can be met with any combination of unauthorised absence (e.g. 4 sessions of holiday taken in term time plus 6 sessions of arriving late after the register closes all within 10 school weeks).